aallam/aallam.github.io/_posts/2016-12-20-data-mining-recommender-systems.md

 ### Data Analysis

-First, we consider the songs plays as "ratings" for the songs by users, in other words, more a user listens to the same song more he likes it (and higher he evaluates it).
+First, we consider the songs plays as "ratings" for the songs by users, in other words, the more a user listens to the same song, the more he likes it (and higher he evaluates it).
 We can do some analysis of the data to get as much information as possible to improve our prediction system afterward.

 {% highlight Python %}